 Note: Accumulation of more than 7 credits of Incomplete is considered unsatisfactory.
-More information about satisfactory academic progress requirements is available on the Division of Graduate Studies website.
+More information about satisfactory academic progress requirements is available on the Division of Graduate Studies website at https://graduatestudies.uoregon.edu/academics/policies/general/satisfactory-progress.

 Division of Graduate Studies Policy for Incompletes Assigned Beginning Fall 2022